Stack Overflow Is Not Dead Yet: Crowd Answers Still Matter

 From the technical perspective, the quality of code examples from Stack Overflow has been also analyzed in past research.
 For example, Yang et al. \citep{yang2016} found that the majority of code examples in answers can not be compiled.
 Similarly, Zhong et al. \citep{zhong2024} analyzed the API use in the code examples from Stack Overflow answers and found that a substantial fraction of these examples violated the rules on how to write API calls.
 Moreover, the study by Fischer et al. \citep{fischer2017} investigated the security risks from the Stack Overflow code examples and found a substantial amount of examples containing insecure code snippets.
 While these studies suggest caution when using Stack Overflow and the code examples from the community, the value of this collaborative knowledge platform \citep{storey2010} as a support tool for software development \citep{vasilescu2013} is widely recognized.
-Moreover, this knowledge has been also utilized to build support tools for developers.
-For example, de Souza et al. \citep{desouza2014} presented an approach based on the ``crowd knowledge'' from Stack Overflow to recommend information to the developers supporting their current activities.
-In similar approaches, the researchers have used the vast Stack Overflow knowledge database to extract code and corresponding textual descriptions \citep{yin2018}, or to summarize source code for future references \citep{iyer2016, kou2023}.
+For example, Stack Overflow has been successfully integrated in software developer environments in the form of plugins \cite{ponzanelli2013, ponzanelli2014}, allowing developers to prompt Stack Overflows's crowd knowledge with structured queries and include search results directly into their current programming projects.
+Along those lines, researchers have also evaluated automatically generated natural language queries for searching in Stack Overflow (similar to LLM prompts) \cite{rahman2016}, queries augmented with the current programming context (similar to LLM context creation) \cite{rubei2020}, or automatically generated paraphrased questions for querying Stack Overflow \cite{gao2023a}.
+Similarly, de Souza et al. \citep{desouza2014} presented an approach based on the ``crowd knowledge'' from Stack Overflow to recommend information to the developers supporting their current activities.
+Additionally, the researchers have used the vast Stack Overflow knowledge database to extract code and corresponding textual descriptions \citep{yin2018}, or to summarize source code for future references \citep{iyer2016, kou2023}.